piresc/nebengjek/docs/notification-service-plan.md

 ---

-**Note**: This notification service will be implemented AFTER the WebSocket migration is complete.
-The current migration plan focuses on moving WebSocket handling from users service to gateway service.
+**Note**: This notification service works with the existing WebSocket implementation in the gateway service.
+The gateway service handles all WebSocket connections and real-time communication.